Portland-Bit-Devs/Portland.BitDevs/meetings/25_01_28/README.md

 ### Requests

-- A guest speaker for October 22 2024
+- A guest speaker for Feb.
+25 2025
 - Artist / Graphic designer to help with branding and web applications.
+[1.5 years in]
 - Continue to improve the Portland BitDevs web experience.

 ### Guess the Nonce

-- Bitcoin t-shirt (Large)
-- The Fiat Standard (hardcover)
-- Set of 4 Bitcoin / Pleb Miner coasters
+- TOP SECRET GIFTS Provided by Eric!

 ### Schedule